josuegrullon/phalcon-eloquent/README.md

-Skeleton for a Phalcon single module application
+# Phalcon skeleton with eloquent integration.